Interface Linker

 IllegalArgumentException - if an invalid combination of linker options is given

-IllegalCallerException - If the caller is in a module that does not have native access enabled
+IllegalCallerException - if the caller is in a module that does not have native access enabled

 • upcallStub